 Academic Career and Research Areas

 Professor Kaserer (1963) conducts research on corporate financing, capital markets and financial intermediation.
 His work relies heavily on empirical data and focuses on the effectiveness of capital market information in investment decisions and asset management.
 He is also an expert on regulatory issues.
+He has been a member of the Group of Economic Advisors of the European Securities and Markets Authority (ESMA) since 2016.

 - Initiativpreis der Stiftung Industrieforschung (2005)